 3. Heat a 12-inch cast iron skillet over medium-high heat until very hot.
 Add a generous slick of olive oil (approx 2 Tbsp.), and spoon potato mixture into the pan, spreading it into an even layer.
 Allow to cook 3-4 minutes, reduce flame to medium, and allow to brown.

 4. Preheat oven to 375 F. Once the sides of the kugel begin to crisp up, slide a knife around the edge of the skillet to loosen, reduce the flame to low, and allow to cook 10-15 minutes more.
 This time, slide a sharp spatula under and around the edges to loosen it from the pan.

 5. Flip the kugel by placing a serving plate atop the skillet, and then flipping it so the cooked side faces up.
 Return empty skillet to the fire, turn up heat to medium-high.
 Add remaining olive oil, allow to heat thoroughly, and slide kugel, now raw side down, back into the skillet.
 Allow to cook over medium heat for 4 minutes, and…

 6. Transfer the entire skillet to the preheated oven.
 Cook 15-20 minutes until done.
 Use a sharp knife to check the center of the kugel for doneness.

 7. Flip the kugel onto a cutting board or platter, and slice into 8 or more wedges.
-Serve with a few slices of brisket, a squeeze of lime, more fresh chopped cilantro, a sprinkle of salt, a crumble of queso fresca, a drizzle of Mexican crema, or straight up.
+Serve it with a few slices of brisket, or a squeeze of lime, or more fresh chopped cilantro, or a sprinkle of salt, or a crumble of queso fresca, or a drizzle of Mexican crema, or straight up.
 Your choice.